Dots Dots

 $369 billion towards climate change in the Inflation Reduction Act 2022

 The IRA 2022 dedicates $369 billion to fight climate change.
-CCUS would see a major boost in 45Q credits with $3.2 billion dedicated to CCUS tax credits and enhancements made to 45Q.
+CCUS saw a major boost in 45Q credits with $3.2 billion dedicated to CCUS tax credits and enhancements made to 45Q.

 Further information: Inflation Reduction Act

-$62 billion to deliver a more equitable clean energy future in Bipartisan Infrastructure Law
+$62 billion to deliver a more equitable clean energy future in Infrastructure Investment and Jobs Act

-The BIL includes more than $62 billion for the US DOE to deliver a more equitable clean energy future for the American people.
+The IIJA includes more than $62 billion for the US DOE to deliver a more equitable clean energy future for the American people.

 Dots